waimea-ljmutch/chores-project/docs/1-sprint-1-prototype.md

 ### Testing

-Replace this text with notes about what you did to test the UI flow and the outcome of the testing.
+I took notes and some feedback from my friends and family

 ### Changes / Improvements

-Replace this text with notes any improvements you made as a result of the testing.
+Zach- having names in the home page and in each name having the chores they must do so that they don't must try and remember

-*FIGMA IMPROVED PROTOTYPE - PLACE THE FIGMA EMBED CODE HERE - MAKE SURE IT IS SET SO THAT EVERYONE CAN ACCESS IT*
+Dad- have a back button on chores page.
+When you click on the chore you want to do you can select the type of location/rooms.
+Have sub tasks for example: for vacuum, change vacuum cleaner bag if needed.
+For dishwasher add unstack Dishwasher or stack

 ---

 ## Refined UI Prototype

-Having established the layout of the UI screens, the prototype was refined visually, in terms of colour, fonts, etc.
+Having established the layout of the UI screens, the prototype was refined visually, in terms of color, fonts, etc.

 This Figma demo shows the UI with refinements applied: